 Apply to be a Certified Prevention Professional (CPP):

 Applications may be submitted at any time.
-The process generally takes 1.5 to 2 months for review.
-Accepted applications need to be approved by the Prevention Specialist Certification Board of Washington State (PSCBW) at a full board meeting.
+The review process generally takes 1.5 to 2 months.
+Accepted applications need to be approved by the Prevention Specialist Certification Board of Washington (PSCBW) at a full Board meeting.